 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Mansfield - De Land is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Mansfield - De Land is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Mansfield - De Land who work in healthcare (14.37%), management occupations (13.01%), and sales jobs (12.35%).

-In terms of college education, Mansfield - De Land is substantially better educated than the typical community in the nation, which has 21.84% of the adults holding a bachelor's degree or graduate degree: 32.32% of adults in Mansfield - De Land have a college degree.
+The education level of Mansfield - De Land citizens is substantially higher than the typical US community, as 32.32% of adults in Mansfield - De Land have at least a bachelor's degree.

 The per capita income in Mansfield - De Land in 2022 was $54,152, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $216,608 for a family of four.